A Teacher's Guide to Having an Inclusive Classroom

 Likewise, teachers should know students well enough to identify how to support them.
 Knowing that sometimes the kids who need the most help are also the most hesitant to ask for it, teachers should also set aside specific times for them to seek out students that need assistance.
 Maybe this is making a quick trip around the classroom to talk to each student, or maybe this is a simple statement each day of “what questions do you have” instead of “do you have any questions.”

-Encourage disabled and non-disabled students to work together on projects, in discussion groups, and during lessons to help build relationships and break down barriers.
+Encourage students with disabilities and non-disabled students to work together on projects, in discussion groups, and during lessons to help build relationships and break down barriers.

 While there are some moments when letting students choose their own collaborations is appropriate, you should also take the opportunity to match students up with each other as well.
 Sometimes the grouping can be random, and sometimes it can be intentional.
 Either way, model for students the personal skills needed to collaborate well with others.
 Some of these skills include communicating clearly, listening to others, maintaining a positive attitude, and more.